-Major disability sporting events include:
+Major ability sporting events include:

 - Deaflympics – The Summer and Winter Deaflympics are among the world’s fastest growing sports events.The Deaflympics are an equivalent to the Olympic Games for deaf athletes.
 The games are sanctioned by the International Olympic Committee (IOC) and competed by deaf athletes.
 Since the very first Deaflympics in the 1920s, the games are organised by the International Committee of Sports for the Deaf

 - Special Olympics – The global Special Olympics movement got its start on July 20th, 1968-when the First International Special Olympics Games were held at Soldier Field in Chicago, Illinois.
-But the concept of the Special Olympics was born much earlier, when Eunice Kennedy Shriver started a day camp for people with intellectual disabilities at her home in 1962.
+But the concept of the Special Olympics was born much earlier, when Eunice Kennedy Shriver started a day camp for people with intellectual abilities at her home in 1962.